Vyral/base-template/_posts/2021-09-13-pros-and-cons-of-waiving-your-home-sale-contingency.md

 Today we’re concluding our three-part discussion with Arielle Cecala on waiving contingencies.
 For the final installment of this series, we’ll focus on the pros and cons of waiving the home sale contingency and what you need to know about it.

-**Cited below for your convenience are timestamps that will direct you to various points in the video.
-Feel free to watch the full message, or use these timestamps to browse specific topics at your leisure:**
+**Feel free to watch the full message, or use these timestamps to browse specific topics at your leisure:**

 0:50 - The legal dangers of waiving a home sale contingency according to Arielle